Creating Cut-and-Fold or Pop-Up Patterns with TypeScript

 The basic idea will be to create a template out of cuts and folds.
 We'll draw these paths with Solandra-SVG using the s.cutPath and s.creasePath methods (but really there is nothing that special about these).

-Cut and Fold Techniques for Pop-Up Designs by Paul Jackson is a nice basic introduction to creating pop-up cards/designs.
+Paul Jackson's Cut and Fold Techniques for Pop-Up Designs is a nice basic introduction to creating pop-up cards/designs.

 Cut and Fold Techniques for Pop-Up Designs by Paul Jackson cover